Ujjawalanand851/resume-screening/README.md

 Neural Networks

-Models are trained on labeled data to classify resumes as per defined categories.
+Each model is trained and evaluated on labeled resume data.

 Results

-Model performance is evaluated using:
+Model performance is evaluated using metrics like:

 Accuracy